 A Partnership Comes Together

-This past summer, I had several teaching opportunities to present Secrets of the Supernatural Exposed… a presentation I’ve been refining since I met Dr. Bierle, which is a hybrid of his FaithSearch Discovery presentation I was trained to teach, and my own program.
+In the summer of 2015, I had several teaching opportunities to present what I now call, Unmasking the Masquerade … a presentation I’ve been refining since I met Dr. Bierle, which is a hybrid of his FaithSearch Discovery presentation I was trained to teach, and my own performance and teaching.
+Unmasking the Masquerade is the title of our recently published book too which you can learn all about here!
 All summer, the Lord had been really impressing upon me to do this presentation more and more.
 I have found it to be very effective in helping Muslims overcome the common misconceptions they hold about Jesus and the historicity of the gospels (the Gospel… with evidence).

 As a result of the positive fruit I have seen working with FaithSearch over the years as well as several other life changing factors, I’ve accepted the challenge.
 Dr. Bierle recently presented a proposal to me and to the FaithSearch board of directors.
 They voted in favor of having me become the international and southwest regional director for FaithSearch International!